sisrfeng/coc-wiki/F.A.Q.md

 ## Why `omni` source requires user configuration to work?

 This is because `omni` function runs as vim script, it could be really slow and block your UI, if you're working on some complicated language, it's recommended to use async source, for example: the LSP based ones or somehow using a server for async communication.
-COC make the filetypes of `omni` source as user defined, so you could easily switch to server based sources without overhead.
+COC make the filetypes of `omni` source empty by default, so you could easily switch to server based sources without overhead.
 You can define the filetypes of `omni` source in your `coc-settings.json` like this:

 ``` js
 "coc.source.omni.filetypes": ["html", "css"],